 Schedule a consultation online or call us at (614) 344-4311.

-Dissolution vs. Divorce
+Dissolution vs. Divorce in Ohio

 Ohio allows two legal means of ending a marriage.
 In a divorce, fault must generally be assigned to one of the spouses in order to proceed with the separation.
-Certain no-fault divorces are permitted, however, the court is particular on these requirements.
+Certain no-fault divorces are permitted, however, the court is particular with these requirements.
 In the case of a no-fault separation, dissolution is the preferred method.
 Dissolutions are generally less expensive than a divorce, for a dissolution allows you to bypass many of the more harrowing court procedures that are required for a divorce.
 In order for a dissolution to proceed successfully, both parties must be willing to work together to come to a fair agreement regarding the split of assets, property, child custody, and other items that are divided when a marriage ends.

 Need more information about the dissolution process?
 Please give our office a call as soon as possible.